vmware-tanzu/community-edition/docs/site/content/posts/03-five-ways-to-begin.md

 One of the challenges that many of us face when looking at something new is that of figuring out just how to get started.
-You may be experiencing a little bit of that right now, as begin your journey with VMware Tanzu Community Edition.
+You may be experiencing a little bit of that right now, as you begin your journey with VMware Tanzu Community Edition.
 The good news is that, regardless of how familiar you already are (or aren't) with cloud native concepts, with Kubernetes and related technologies, or with Tanzu Community Edition specifically,